oeg-upm/TINTOlib-Documentation/docs/source/distancematrix.rst

      - Default value
      - Valid values
    * - :py:data:`problem`
-     - Defines how the images are grouped based on the type of problem, influencing the methodology for image generation and analysis.
+     - The type of problem, defining how the images are grouped.
-     - 'supervised'
+     - 'classification'
-     - ['supervised', 'unsupervised', 'regression']
+     - ['classification', 'unsupervised', 'regression']
-   * - :py:data:`normalize`
+   * - :py:data:`transformer`
-     - If set to True, normalizes input data using MinMaxScaler, ensuring that feature scales do not distort the distance calculations.
+     - Preprocessing transformations like scaling, normalization, etc.
-     - True
+     - MinMaxScaler()
-     - [True, False]
+     - Scikit Learn transformers or custom implementation inheriting CustomTransformer.
    * - :py:data:`verbose`
-     - Controls the display of execution details in the terminal.
-Useful for debugging or understanding the internal process flows.
+     - Show execution details in the terminal.
      - False
      - [True, False]
    * - :py:data:`zoom`
-     - Determines the multiplication factor for the image size relative to its original dimensions.
-Useful for enhancing visual clarity or detail.
+     - Multiplication factor determining the size of the saved image relative to the original size.
      - 1
      - integer > 0

 Code example:

->>> model = DistanceMatrix(problem='regression')
+>>> model = DistanceMatrix(problem='regression', zoom=2)

-All the parameters that aren't expecifically setted will have their default values.
+All the parameters that aren't specifically set will have their default values.

 Functions
 ---------